valory-xyz/price-oracle/docs/index.md

     You can cancel the local execution at any time by pressing ++ctrl+c++.

-To understand the deployment process better, follow the deployment guide [here](https://docs.autonolas.network/open-autonomy/guides/deploy_service/).
+To understand the deployment process better, follow the deployment guide [here](https://stack.olas.network/open-autonomy/guides/deploy_service/).

-### Querying the service
+### Querying the AI agent

-Querying autonomous services can become very simple by using the [Open Autonomy Client SDK](https://github.com/valory-xyz/open-autonomy-client).
+Querying autonomous AI agents can become very simple by using the [Open Autonomy Client SDK](https://github.com/valory-xyz/open-autonomy-client).
-This is a library that helps to query multi-agent systems built with the Open Autonomy framework It provides a simplified approach for making requests to a service as if it were a single endpoint.
+This is a library that helps to query multi-agent-blueprint-instance systems built with the Open Autonomy framework It provides a simplified approach for making requests to an AI agent as if it were a single endpoint.
-The SDK queries multiple agents in the background to retrieve information and returns a result that is presumed to be reached by consensus among the agents.
+The SDK queries multiple agent instance in the background to retrieve information and returns a result that is presumed to be reached by consensus among the instances.

 Let's take a look at a simple example, using the SDK.
 First of all we need to make sure that we have the necessary requirements installed: